 Path to Victory: Below are the end of round positions for the last 9 Genesis Open winners:

 Shots From the Lead: Below are the last 9 Genesis Open winners and where they were positioned in terms of shots from the lead during the tournament:

 Incoming form of winners since 2010:

 First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

 For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

 So I'm looking for upwardly mobile ball-strikers this week who have a penchant for playing positively at Torrey Pines and/or Pebble Beach.
-A high ball flight, the ability to grind when scoring is tough, plus the ability to move the ball confidently from left to right are also key attributes for me this week.
+A high ball flight, the ability to grind when scoring is tough, plus the ability to move the ball confidently both ways are also key attributes for me this week.

 My selections are as follows:

 Rory McIlroy 2.5pts EW 16/1 with New customers get £25 in free bets: 18+, T&Cs apply* (7 places EW, 1/5 odds):